NancyAurum/dest/README.md

 # Milestones
-* Decompiled small part of the init code and mapped most of the asset init code.
+* Decompiled small part of the init code and mapped most of the asseta init code.
-* Recovered the raw asset files (LBMs, VOCs, etc), which can be assembled back into the STRONG.DAT stash file by going to assets and typing `st.exe grab`.
+* Recovered the raw asset files (LBMs, VOCs, etc), which can be assembled back into the STRONG.DAT stash file by going to assets/ folder and typing `st.exe grab`.
 The LBM files can be edited with [Deluxe Paint](https://winworldpc.com/product/deluxepaint/2x).
-These are PBM LBMs, so not many program support them.
+These are PBM LBMs, so not many programs support them.

 # TODO